heyyysus/cards-app/README.md

 # Hoppin
-An application to help UCSB students and the local community to organize events.
+ChatGPT"Hoppin" is a streamlined web application that allows users to easily find and join events of interest.
+With the 'Hop In' feature, attendees can confirm their participation, enter a group chat with others, and receive essential event notifications.

 ### Contributors
 - Jesus Velarde - heyyysus